gradle/gradle/design-docs/features/ide-integration/ide-subset-build/README.md

 # Developer uses subset of a multi-project Gradle build from IDE

+This features allows a developer to work in a single IDE session on a subset of projects that would normally be part of the same build.

+This allows a developer to efficiently work on part of a large code base with many projects, by focusing on only a certain set of projects and reducing the amount of work the IDE must do in indexing and compilation.

+Out-of-scope for this feature would be the ability to run builds using the workspace definition from the IDE or the command-line.

+## Project substitution

 Large multi-project builds may consist of hundreds of projects.
 If a developer only works on a subset of these projects, the developer pays a penalty in terms of build execution performance as project dependencies have to be rebuilt (even though up-to-date checks might kick in).
 Another factor that slows down development is the re-indexing of changed files in the IDE.
 This feature allows for selectively substituting project dependencies with binary dependencies in Buildship.

+Building on the workspace concept from the previous feature, Gradle will replace source dependencies with binary dependencies where appropriate.

+For example, application A and library B might normally be built together as part of the same build.
+Application A would have a source dependency on library B. When application A is imported in a workspace and library B is not, application A would have a binary dependency on library B, either using a jar downloaded from a repository or built locally.

 For example, application A and library B might normally be built together as part of the same build.
 Application A would have a source dependency on library B. When application A is imported in a workspace and library B is not, application A would have a binary dependency on library B, either using a jar downloaded from a repository or built locally.